Skip to content

 Enhorabuena (Condesa)

 This cozy, open-air cafe is always buzzing!
 The size and layout of this place makes it one of the louder ones, but it's a good spot to squeeze in a few hours of work.
-There’s an outlet under every table (I promise, it’s tucked back there) and the internet is usually strong enough to take calls.
+There’s an outlet under every table (I promise there is, it’s just tucked back there) and the internet is usually strong enough to take calls.
 The pastries are lackluster, but they serve a full menu that’s simple but well executed.

 Frëims (Condesa)

 A restaurant where you won't be the only one with a laptop.
 There are small but comfy tables inside (with no outlets) and a beautiful outdoor patio (with a few outlets).
-The internet is good but not great so it's good for a call-free afternoon.
+The internet is fine but not great so it's good for a call-free afternoon.
 They have a full coffee bar and food menu, as well as good cocktails.
-Try the dirty chai or the vuelta impensable.
+Try the dirty chai or the Vuelta Impensable when you switch to happy hour.

 Loose Blues (Juárez)